What Is an Email Header, With Its Purpose and Components

 2. Return path

 If an email fails to land in the intended inbox or bounces, it will be delivered to the address mentioned in the return path section.
-The return path can be the same as the sender's address, but it might make sense to have an email that will collect bounces and do something if there is high volume.
+The return path can be the same as the sender's address, but it might make sense to have an email that will collect bounces.

 Return path shown in email header